Since 1975 the spring-time in Washington MO has meant Rotary Radio Auction Time!

 Warren Swoboda is credited with hatching the idea for a radio auction back in 1975, along with chairing the first event.
 This would have been a fairly high tech endeavor for the times.
 Don Northington, Sam Farrell, Ben Geisert, Bob Kidd, Gil Holtmeyer, and Wayne Berry reportedly collaborated with Warren on the pilot endeavor.
 Club membership got behind the radio auction, and managed to pull it off.
 Revenues for that first year are said to have been around $2,000.
 The rest, as they say, is Rotary Club History and Lore.

 It Caught On

-The Rotary Radio Auction was deemed to be a viable fundraising project and has been a major annual club fundraiser for the past 42 years.
+The Rotary Radio Auction was deemed to be a viable fundraising project and has been a major annual club fundraiser since 1975.
 Business donor commitments and newspaper and radio coverage help to inform and engage the community at large.

 And Took Off

 The annual auction profits have grown throughout the years from a few thousand dollars to as high as $31,000, as Auction Committee Leadership and Committee Members set the bar higher each year.

 Auction processes and systems are integral to perpetuating this endeavor.
 Auction leaders treat this endeavor as they would a successful business venture in that they rigorously identify lessons learned and make continuous improvements to the auction processes and systems year after year.
 For example, Bill Schuck co-chaired the event from 1991-1993 and during those years introduced the high tech egg timer, the bell ringer concept, expanded the donor list and created a wholesale list of items for donors to purchase if they do not have a marketable product to offer.